syncfusion-content/windowsforms-docs/WindowsForms/ButtonEdit/ChildButtonCustomization.md

  ![](Overview_images/Overview_img96.jpeg)

-> Note: There is no support for placing more than one buttons on the same side.
+N> There is no support for placing more than one buttons on the same side.
 We need to add the buttons in the order we require.

 ### Image Settings